 Parirenyatwa (Pari) CRS is situated within the Parirenyatwa Group of Hospitals, Zimbabwe’s premier public referral hospital, comprised of a main hospital with both out-patient facilities and a 500-bed in-patient facility for adults and children, a maternity hospital, a psychiatric hospital, a Family Care Center, and an ophthalmologic specialty hospital.
 It is one of the University of Zimbabwe College of Health Science’s (UZCHS) two teaching hospitals.
 In 2002, local scientists established what is now known as the Pari CRS, recognizing the potential to conduct wide-ranging clinical studies with a diverse populace burdened with a high prevalence of infectious diseases, including HIV/AIDS, TB, and malaria.
 Pari CRS draws participants from across urban Harare’s 8 administrative districts, as well as from the surrounding urban and peri-urban areas.
 The City of Harare Health Department has a network of 12 primary care clinics from which the Pari CRS recruits research participants.
 Early NIH funding (2003) created the ACTG International Clinical Trials Unit at this site.
-Initially hosted within the UZCHS Department of Medicine, Pari CRS now occupies and conducts studies in three clinic locations at Parirenyatwa Hospital: the University of Zimbabwe Clinical Research Center (UZ-CRC), the Family Care Center Research Clinic, and the Parirenyatwa Kaposi Sarcoma Outpatient Clinic.
+Initially hosted within the UZCHS Department of Medicine, Pari CRS now occupies and conducts studies in two clinic locations at the University of Zimbabwe Clinical Research Center (UZ-CRC) and the Parirenyatwa Kaposi Sarcoma Outpatient Clinic.

 The CRS has well developed expertise and infrastructure to conduct high quality research in the following priority areas: